Feodorovskaya Icon of the Mother of God: A wedding gift?

 Since the icon was overwritten several times during its history, by the time of the Russian Revolution of 1917, the image had nearly disappeared.
 Art historians disagree about when and where the icon was created.
 Some propose an early 11th-century date; others date it as late as the turn of the 14th century.
 On the reverse side of the Feodorovskaya is an image representing Saint Paraskeva, a saint whose veneration started in the Novgorod Republic at the turn of the 13th century.

 Scholars believe that the image of Saint Paraskeva is contemporaneous with the image of the Theotokos on the other side.
 This dating seems to confirm the Novgorodian origin of the icon, as it was only in the 15th century that the veneration of Saint Paraskeva spread to other parts of the country.
-The saint's noble dress may indicate that the icon was intended as a wedding gift to a princess whose patron saint was Saint Paraskeva.
+The saint's noble dress may indicate that the icon was intended as a wedding gift to a princess whose patroness saint was Saint Paraskeva.
 According to Vasily Tatishchev, the only such princess known in the Rurikid family was Alexandra of Polotsk, the wife of Saint Alexander Nevsky of Novgorod.

 The feast day of St. Alexandra coincides with that of Saint Paraskeva (20 March).
 In the Rurikid family, it was customary for a groom to present his bride an icon representing her patron saint.
 On these grounds, Byzantine expert Fyodor Uspensky concluded that the Feodorovskaya was presented by Alexander Nevsky to his wife on the occasion of their wedding in 1239.

 If this theory is correct, the revered image of the Theotokos could have been commissioned by Alexander's father, Yaroslav II of Russia.
 His Christian name was Feodor (Феодор) and his patron saint was Theodore Stratelates.

 There may have been several reasons why the icon could have surfaced in Gorodets or Kostroma.
 It is known that Alexander Nevsky had a palace in Gorodets and that he died in this town.